 Notes

-The Past and Future expansion was meant to be played in conjunction with the Premiere CCG set released in 2000.
-It seemed as if the plan, before Dart's bankruptcy and the loss of the Sailor Moon licensing title in North America, was to continue with the CCG series, expanding and revising the gameplay features.
-This set saw the introduction of Event and Location cards to further alter the game strategies, and an altered foil pattern for the ultra rares.
-The set also saw the return of the "Unlimited" reprints of the Premiere CCG, which will be discussed in a separate entry.
+This set saw the introduction of Location cards to further alter the game strategies, and an altered foil pattern for the ultra rares.
+The set also saw the return of the Premiere cards in the "Unlimited Base" set, which will be discussed in a separate entry (below).

 The promos for this series are listed separately with the other CCG Promos.